isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1861.md

 ---
-title: 'Robot Cleaner'
+title: 'Sterilizer Equipment'
 permalink: /productivity-solutions-grant/solutionrepo/solution1861
 ---

-## Robot Cleaner
+## Sterilizer Equipment

 ## Overview

 **Description**

-A washing robot / machine for cleaning of farming equipment to eliminate the need for personnel to enter hazardous environment.
-It includes tank cleaning robots, net cleaning robots, underwater robots, inspection robots, etc.
+A machine that eliminates harmful microorganisms and pathogens for healthy growth of produce, e.g. Autoclave or steam steriliser for seed, soil or media treatment.

 ## Solution Packages Option(s)